Mina Loeffler passport

 Also in Kurt N. Grübler collection

 Contains materials related to the Holocaust-era experiences of Kurt Grübler's extended family.
-Some of these materials may be unified into a single collection in the future.
+Some of these materials may be combined into a single collection in the future.

 The envelope was sent by a member of the Jewish refugee community in Shanghai, China, to Otto Loeffler "husband of donor's cousin" in New York.